 Better for ocean travel

 Kayaks are generally much preferred for ocean travel than canoes.
-Kayaks perform better and are safer on oceans, unless the water is very protected and fairly flat, for example, many places on the Broken Group Islands on Vancouver Island, BC.
+Kayaks perform better and are safer on oceans, unless the water is very protected and fairly flat.
+For example, many places on the Broken Group Islands on Vancouver Island, BC are very protected.
 With a lower profile, the kayak glides more evenly with swell.
-You’ll stay drier in a kayak than in an open canoe, and a canoe will take on water when waves splash over, which can be a little more than a bit frustrating.
+You’ll stay drier in a kayak than in an open canoe, and a canoe will take on water when waves splash over.

 We used a canoe to paddle in Gwaii Haanas park off the coast of BC.
 The waters there, particularly in certain places were technical, and taking a canoe was not common.
 You’ll have to be experienced to take your canoe out on the ocean, as conditions can change quickly and open channels can be very choppy.